JohannesGi/neptune_final_project/readme.md

 PythonScript | what it does
 ------------ | -------------
-track_extractor | only prints Tracknames and x,y,z positions by using regular expressions dict_track_extractor_spots | opens Spot.xls files, extracts Tracknames and x,y,z coordinates, creates a dictionary and resaves the tracks as individual traxk*.txt files. track_analyser | lists individual tracks and shows their lengths track-viewer | creates a 3-dimensional plot from track*.txt files
+track_extractor | only prints Tracknames and x,y,z positions by using regular expressions dict_track_extractor_spots | opens Spot.xls files, extracts Tracknames and x,y,z coordinates, creates a dictionary and re-saves the tracks as individual track*.txt files. track_analyser | lists individual tracks and shows their lengths track-viewer | creates a 3-dimensional plot from track*.txt files